Towards Real Zero-Shot Camouflaged Object Segmentation without Camouflaged Annotations: Experiments

+{ {\bf Comparison Methods.} In Table~\ref{tab:results}, we present a comparative evaluation of our method against various approaches across four datasets.
+The compared methods include weakly supervised models such as CRNet~\cite{CRNet} and SAM-MFG~\cite{SAM-MFG}, as well as M-LLM-based methods including GenSAM~\cite{gensam} and MMCPF~\cite{MMCPF}. {The unsupervised version of CDP \cite{CDP} shares a similar training paradigm with SAM-MFG which leverages pseudo-labels.
+Therefore, we group CDP under the WS setting.
+For a fair comparison, we also report the performance of several existing methods under our zero-shot setting, where training is conducted solely on the SOS dataset. }

+{\bf Comparison Settings.} To ensure a rigorous evaluation under our zero-shot setting, we established multiple comparison baselines under controlled conditions.
+First, to ensure that the performance gains of our method are not solely attributable to the backbone architecture, we introduced EVP-EVA02-L~\cite{EVP,EVA02}, which adopts the same backbone (EVA02-L~\cite{EVA02}) as our proposed method and is trained under identical hyperparameters.
+Additionally, we included EVP-SegFormer (trained on the SOS dataset in its original paper) \cite{EVP,SegFormer} to further validate the robustness of our approach.
+For assessing zero-shot capability of SOS methods on COS tasks, we selected the classical VST model with its original DUTS-trained weights \cite{VST}, establishing a baseline for cross-task generalization.
+Furthermore, to evaluate the generalization of both supervised and weakly supervised methods in a zero-shot COS setting, we retrained SINet-V2 (supervised) \cite{SINetV2} and CRNet (weakly-supervised) \cite{CRNet} using the same hyperparameters and training protocols as our method.

+The performance metrics for SCWSSOD~\cite{SCWSSOD} and TEL~\cite{TEL} are obtained from~\cite{SAM-MFG}, while SAM's results are sourced from~\cite{gensam} and SAM2's from~\cite{sam2zscod}.
+All other baseline results are taken directly from their original publications.
+For metrics not reported in the original papers, we have reproduced the missing results according to their published specifications.}

-{\bf Discussion.} In Tab.\ref{tab:results}, we presented the comparison results of our method with other methods specialized on four different datasets.
-The methods include several supervised approaches like VST \cite{VST}, SINetV2 \cite{SINetV2}, EVP \cite{EVP,EVPV2} using zero-shot training strategy, and weakly supervised methods like CRNet \cite{CRNet} and SAM-MFG \cite{SAM-MFG}.
-Our method demonstrates strong performance in zero-shot COS task, showing the highest weighted F-measure compared to other methods under zero-shot setting in four datasets.
-Notably, a comprehensive analysis of Tab.\ref{tab:results} reveals an implicit trend: while certain methods excel on individual datasets (\eg CRNet \cite{CRNet} achieving a weighted F-measure of 0.744 on the CHAMELEON \cite{CHAMELEON} dataset), their performance diminishes on other datasets (\eg CRNet \cite{CRNet} achieving a weighted F-measure of only 0.576 on the COD10K \cite{SINetV2} dataset).
+{ {\bf Discussion.} Our method demonstrates strong performance in zero-shot COS task, showing the highest weighted F-measure compared to other methods under zero-shot setting in four datasets.
+Notably, a comprehensive analysis of Table~\ref{tab:results} reveals an implicit trend: while certain methods excel on individual datasets (\eg CRNet \cite{CRNet} achieving a weighted F-measure of 0.744 on the CHAMELEON \cite{CHAMELEON} dataset), their performance diminishes on other datasets (\eg CRNet \cite{CRNet} achieving a weighted F-measure of only 0.576 on the COD10K \cite{SINetV2} dataset).
 In contrast, our method consistently maintains strong performance across all four datasets, with weighted F-measures exceeding 0.710, MAE values below 0.107, S-measure values surpassing 0.775, and mean E-measure values exceeding 0.800.
+In Figure~\ref{fig:zs_visual}, we present visual comparisons between our method and other COS approaches under zero-shot setting.
+The results demonstrate that our proposed method outperforms the alternative methods in terms of mask prediction for the majority of samples.}